Copyright Tips and Good Practices

 Questions about the Library’s Course Reserves service should be directed to the appropriate Library staff member.

-Course Reserves Staff List (link is external)
+Course Reserves Staff List

 Yale University Library